Fair Pay for California Child Care Providers

 Base Rate

-Minimum amount the State must pay to child care providers
+The minimum amount the state must pay to child care providers

 Enhanced Rate

-An additional amount on top of the minimum payment or “base rate” that the State pays to providers for unique costs.
+An additional amount on top of the minimum payment or “base rate” that the state pays to providers for unique costs and services.
 For example, providing care on weekends or overnight.

 Child Care Development Fund (CCDF)